 TWC continued its commitment to connect Texans with disabilities with opportunities to contribute their significant skills and abilities to the workforce of Texas through implementation of several statewide strategies.
 These included partnering with the Texas Governor’s Committee on People with Disabilities and Texas Workforce Solutions board partners for the second year of the Texas HireAbility campaign, a statewide effort to raise awareness about the benefits of hiring people with disabilities and highlighting the contributions of these individuals in the workforce.
 The campaign coincides with October’s Disability Employment Awareness Month and features hiring and disability awareness events across the state, as well as online resources for Texas employers.

-In addition, TWC, in partnership with the Governor’s Committee on People with Disabilities, and Texas Workforce Solutions-Vocational Rehabilitation Services has establishedTexas HireAbility Forums Texas Workforce Commission (TWC) Office of the Commissioner Representing Employers, Texas Workforce Solutions-Vocational Rehabilitation Services, and other partners.
-This conference is ideal for employers, business leaders, HR professionals, business owners, and anyone who manages employees.
+In addition, TWC, in partnership with the Governor’s Committee on People with Disabilities, and Texas Workforce Solutions-Vocational Rehabilitation Services has establishedTexas HireAbility Forums , for employers, business leaders, HR professionals, business owners, and anyone who manages employee to highlighting best practices from business leaders, state agencies, and vocational rehabilitation partners who share:

+Keys to recruiting and developing individuals with disabilities

+Strengthening a culture of inclusivity through leadership

+Disability awareness

+Disability employment best practices, resources, and success stories

+Importance of fair and consistent employee relations

 TWC also has worked with the Texas Higher Education Coordinating Board and the Texas Education Agency on a Tri-Agency Workforce Initiative to support education and workforce goals across the state, which includes a focus on helping students with disabilities reach their employment goals.
 In support of a Tri-Agency goal of expanding career exploration and employment opportunities to Texas youth with disabilities, TWC continued the Summer Earn and Learn work-based learning program in the summer of 2018.
 This program is a statewide collaboration with the 28 local workforce development boards and Texas employers.
 More than 2,400 students with disabilities received paid work experience and work readiness training through Summer Earn and Learn.